dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 Part of the lab expects to pull images from the Red Hat container registry.
 This expects authentication via a secret names _rhsecret_.
 This will need to be created on the host system after OCP is deployed.

 ## VM images
-The nginx server will be installed and customzed to server `/opt/dev-scripts/html` on port 88 with the above.
+The nginx server will be installed and customzed to serve from `/opt/dev-scripts/html` on port 88 via the `00_CHIMERA_prep_host.sh` script.
 Any VM images that will be loaded into the CDI DataVolumes will need to be placed here.